sparser/sparser/README.md

-Sparser is string parsing for humans
+Sparser is string parsing and regular expressions for humans
 ====================================
 Parsing strings can be a surprisingly difficult task.
 This difficulty multiplies when dealing with multiline strings.
 Traditionally, regular